Jakob Schaffner: Far right activity

 He later returned to Switzerland and from 1936 to 1938 was active on behalf of the National Front, leaving the movement along with Rolf Henne and Hans Oehler.
 For a time Schaffner was a member of the Bund Treuer Eidgenossen Nationalsozialistischer Weltanschauung, a pro-Nazism group established by Henne, Oehler and others on the extreme wing of the National Front.
 Schaffner had initially been a sceptic about Nazism but soon became a strong supporter of Adolf Hitler, feeling that he could spearhead a renovation of Europe.

-During the Second World War Schaffner returned to live in Germany.
+During the Second World War, Schaffner returned to live in Germany.
 He joined the Nazi Party and worked as a propagandist for Joseph Goebbels.
 He rarely returned to Switzerland, except for a meeting with cabinet minister Marcel Pilet-Golaz in 1940 alongside Ernst Hofmann and Max Leo Keller, two leading members of the recently established Swiss Nazi movement, the National Movement of Switzerland.

-He was killed in 1944 during an air raid on Strasbourg and was buried in his hometown Buus in September 1944.
-Having formerly been widely regarded as a writer, Schaffner's reputation in German-speaking literary circles was damaged significantly after the war due to his support for Nazism.
+Schaffner was killed in 1944 during an air raid on Strasbourg and was buried in his hometown Buus in September 1944.
+Having formerly been widely regarded as a writer, his reputation in German-speaking literary circles was damaged significantly after the war due to his support for Nazism.